danhper/python-i18n/README.md

 This library provides i18n functionality for Python 3 out of the box.
 The usage is mostly based on Rails i18n library.

-# Fork differences from the upstream repo

-- Enable memoization of the translation files

 ## Installation

 Just run